8. Data file formats

 You will often find collaborators, and sometimes instruments, provide data in as Microscoft Excel documents.
 Prior to 2007, the Excel format was proprietary, but now it is open.
 This has allowed Python developers to write parsers of Excel files.

-As an example of reading from an Excel file, we will open a data set from David Lack.
+However, sometimes we need to open older versions of Excel files.
+For this, we can use xlrd, which should be used only for reading old Excel files with .xls suffixes.
+As an example of reading from an old format Excel file, we will open a data set from David Lack.
 The data set, available from Dryad, and downloadable here, contain Lack’s morphological measurements of finches taken from the Galápagos in 1905 and 1906 and stored in the California Academy of Sciences.
 These measurements were the basis for his famous book Darwin’s Finches.

 [3]: